Instruction sequence processing operators: Use, Apply and Reply

 \section{Use, Apply and Reply}

 A thread may interact with the named services from the service family offered by an execution environment.
-That is, a thread may perform an basic action for the purpose of requesting a named service to process a method and to return a reply value at completion of the processing of the method.
-In this section, we combine \BTAbt\ with \SFA\ and extend the combination with three operators that relate to this kind of interaction between threads and services, resulting in \TAbt.
+That is, a thread may perform a basic action for the purpose of requesting a named service to process a method and to return a reply value at completion of the processing of the method.
+In this section, we combine \BTAbtp\ with \SFA\ and extend the combination with three operators that relate to this kind of interaction between threads and services, resulting in \TAbt.

 The operators in question are called the use operator, the apply operator, and the reply operator.
 The difference between the use operator and the apply operator is a matter of perspective: the use operator is concerned with the effects of service families on threads and therefore produces threads, whereas the apply operator is concerned with the effects of threads on service families and therefore produces service families.
 The reply operator is concerned with the effects of service families on the Boolean values that threads possibly deliver at their termination.
-The reply operator does not only produce Boolean values: it produces special values in cases where no Boolean value is delivered at termination or no termination takes place.
 The use operator and the apply operator introduced here are mainly adaptations of the use operators and the apply operators introduced in~\cite{BP02a} to service families.
 The reply operator has no counterpart in~\cite{BP02a}.

+The reply operator produces special values in the case where no Boolean value is delivered at termination or no termination takes place.
+Thus, it is accomplished that all terms with occurrences of the reply operator denote something.
+However, we prefer to use the reply operator only if it is known that termination with delivery of a Boolean value takes place (see also Section~\ref{sect-RUC}).

 For the set $\BAct$ of basic actions, we take the set $\set{f.m \where f \in \Foci, m \in \Meth}$.
 All three operators mentioned above are concerned with the processing of methods by services from a service family in pursuance of basic actions performed by a thread.
 The service involved in the processing of a method is the service whose name is the focus of the basic action in question.